 On View: September 9 - October 1, 2017

 Story-telling Event: October 1, 7:30-9:30pm

 The Altar: Good Memories of Bad Love is an interactive installation that provides a place to honor your exes and think fondly of the best parts of even your worst relationships.
-It’s a place to consider what you learned, how you grew, the bond you shared -- a place to think of breakups not as failures, but as educations.
-You can box up your worst memories and sacrifice them to The Altar.
-After letting go of the bad parts, you’ll find it easier to appreciate the good.
+It’s a place to consider what you learned, how you grew, the bond you shared - a place to think of breakups not as failures, but as educations.
+Visitors are invited to box up their worst memories and sacrifice them to The Altar.
+After letting go of the bad parts, they'll find it easier to appreciate the good.

-The Altar is a follow-up to the illustrated book of short stories titled, How We End. which chronicles the romantic history of an unreliable narrator.
+The Altar is a follow-up to How We End. which chronicles the romantic history of an unreliable narrator.
 The book is about intimacy and heartbreak, but also about the way we communicate and the way truth deteriorates every time we tell a story.